TD Bank CD Rates Review

 Your rate depends on the term you choose, rather than your balance.

-These CDs give you some added
+These CDs give you some added flexibility, since you can make one penalty-free withdrawal per term.

 You can learn more about early withdrawal penalties a little later on.